bruvellu/terebratalia-wnts/wnt.md

 <!--The protein has three conserved domains (DIX, PDZ, and DEP domains), and two conserved regions before and after the PDZ domain (a cluster of basic residues and a proline-rich region, respectively) [@Gao2010-wj]. -->

-*dgo* is a cytoplasmic protein containing 6--8 ankyrin repeat domains that suppresses the cell fate Wnt pathway and stimulates the cell polarity pathway [@Feiguin2001-zd; @Schwarz-Romond2002-td].
+DGO is a cytoplasmic protein containing 6--8 ankyrin repeat domains that suppresses the cell fate Wnt pathway and stimulates the cell polarity Wnt pathway [@Feiguin2001-zd; @Schwarz-Romond2002-td].
 We found a single *dgo* ortholog in *T. transversa* with six ankyrin repeats (@fig:dgo-tree).
-Developmental expression levels are low compared to the other genes we have analyzed (@fig:s-profiling).
-Yet, by *in situ* hybridization we were able to detect two pairs of bilateral ectodermal domains on the dorsal side of the late gastrula, one on the apical and another in the pedicle lobe (@fig:polarity).
+The expression levels are relatively low compared to the other genes we have analyzed in this study (@fig:s-profiling), but we detect two pairs of dorsal domains in the late gastrula, one located in the apical lobe and another in the pedicle lobe (@fig:polarity).

-*pk* competes with *dgo* for *dsh* binding [@Jenny2005-vf].
-The protein contains a PET domain and three LIM domains [@Gubb1999-ba].
-In *T. transversa* we identified a single *pk* ortholog (@fig:pk-tree) that is highly-expressed throughout development (@fig:s-profiling). *pk* transcripts are initially expressed in a small patch posterior to the blastopore in the early gastrula (@fig:polarity).
-It is then upregulated on the apical lobe ectoderm, in bilateral ventral domains, and on the ventral mesoderm of the mantle lobe (@fig:polarity).
+PK is a protein that contains a PET domain and three LIM domains [@Gubb1999-ba] and competes with DGO for DSH binding [@Jenny2005-vf].
+We identified a single *pk* ortholog in *T. transversa* (@fig:pk-tree) that is highly-expressed throughout development (@fig:s-profiling).
+*pk* transcripts are initially expressed in a small patch posterior to the blastopore in the early gastrula (@fig:polarity), which is then upregulated on the apical lobe ectoderm, in bilateral ventral domains, and on the ventral mesoderm of the mantle lobe (@fig:polarity).

-*fmi* is a seven-pass transmembrane cadherin that regulates cell polarity [@Usui1999-fv; @Chae1999-ci].
-In *T. transversa* we identified one ortholog of *fmi* (@fig:fmi-tree).
-It is expressed in every stage but the levels peak around the late gastrula (@fig:s-profiling). *fmi* transcripts are present in most ectodermal tissues with stronger signal on bilateral patches in the apical lobe of late gastrula (@fig:polarity).
+FMI is a seven-pass transmembrane cadherin that regulates cell polarity [@Usui1999-fv; @Chae1999-ci].
+In *T. transversa*, we identified one ortholog of *fmi* (@fig:fmi-tree).
+It is expressed in every stage with a peak around the late gastrula (@fig:s-profiling).
+*fmi* transcripts are present in most ectodermal tissues but show a stronger signal on bilateral patches in the apical lobe of late gastrula (@fig:polarity).

-*stbm* is a four-pass transmembrane protein that forms a signaling complex with *fmi* [@Katoh2013-mz; @Butler2017-gh].
-In *T. transversa*, *stbm* expression is high early in development but decreases in the larval and juvenile stages (@fig:s-profiling).
-Spatially, it is ubiquitously expressed (@fig:polarity).
+STBM is a four-pass transmembrane protein that forms a signaling complex with FMI [@Katoh2013-mz; @Butler2017-gh].
+Expression of *stbm* in *T. transversa* is initially high and gradually decays during development (@fig:s-profiling).
+It is ubiquitously expressed in the tissues of gastrulating embryos (@fig:polarity).

-*jnk* is a kinase that regulates epithelial metamorphosis and is a downstream transducer of the PCP pathway [@Noselli1999-sa].
-It is expressed in high-levels throughout development (@fig:s-profiling).
-The expression is faint in the early gastrula but becomes ubiquitous embryo in the late gastrula, with only the lateral portions of the apical lobe cleared of *jnk* expression (@fig:polarity).
+JNK is a kinase that regulates epithelial metamorphosis and is a downstream transducer of the PCP pathway [@Noselli1999-sa].

-In summary, transcripts for most cell polarity components are maternally-deposited in the oocyte at high levels, except for *dgo*.
-While *fmi* and *stbm* expression is ubiquitous, *dsh*, *dgo*, and *pk* domains are expressed in the apical, dorsal, and ventral regions, respectively, and do not overlap.
-The location of *dgo* and *pk* apical lobe domains coincides with areas lacking *jnk* transcripts in the apical lobe.
+It is highly-expressed throughout the development of *T. transversa* (@fig:s-profiling).
+The expression of *jnk* is ubiquitous in the late gastrula except for broad bilateral regions of the apical lobe (@fig:polarity).

 <!--TODO: Confirm removal of axin and bcat-->